xietao0221/LeetCode/README.md

 - use hash map to save all strings and its position
 - divide each string into two parts, the delimiter is from 0 to n-1. if the part1 is palindrome, check if map contains the reverse of part2; if the part2 is palindrome, check if map contains the reverse of part1

+Sliding Window: (76, 30)
+(76) the element is character, could use int[] to substitute hash set or hash map

+- save all character’s count into charSet
+- create a sliding window which has two ends: begin and end
+- move end from 0 to n-1: if meet a valid character, count--; when the count reach 0, which means all valid characters are included in the window, record the window size and substring, and then move left bound until count greater than 0, which means one valid characters is out of window; And then you move end to find this character

+(30) the element is words, cannot use int[], have to use hash map; in the window, you cannot include invalid word

+- save all words’ count into map
+- there are words[0].length rounds, each round is like (76), but the length of index increasing is words[0].length
+- because you cannot include invalid word in window, so if the current target is invalid, you immediately move left bound to the right bound, clear all variables and search again
+- if(currMap.get(target) <= map.get(target)) count++, which means you includes one valid word in window; otherwise, you includes a duplicate in window, you need to shrink the left bound until this duplicate removed
+- when count == size, you output the result and move left bound to the right bound

 Read4: (157, 158)
 the difference between call once and call multiple times is: before call read4(), we should check if indexTmpBuf is 0, if so we have to call read4(), otherwise we do not need to, we just copy from tmpBuf to buf